webosose/website/content/en/docs/tutorials/web-apps/developing-built-in-web-apps.md

 - Line(2) : The ID for the sample app.
 - Line(5) : The type of the sample app.
-- Line(7) : The title to be shown on the Home Launcher, which is a dock UI of webOS OSE.
+- Line(7) : The title to be shown on the Launchpad, which is a dock UI of webOS OSE.
-- Line(8) : The icon file to be shown on Home Launcher.
+- Line(8) : The icon file to be shown on the App Bar and the Launchpad.
 Make sure the icon file is located in the project root directory.
 You can use your own icon file (size: 80 px * 80 px) or [icon.png](/images/docs/tutorials/icon.png).
-- Line(9) : The [Access Control Group (ACG)]({{< relref "acg-usage-guide" >}}) name associated with the LS2 API methods used in the app.
+- Line(9) : The [Access Control Group (ACG)]({{< relref "security-guide" >}}) name associated with the LS2 API methods used in the app.
 For example, this sample app uses the `clock/getTime` method of the [com.webos.service.systemservice]({{< relref "com-webos-service-systemservice" >}}) API, whose ACG is "time.query".
 To identify the ACG names associated with a method, see the "ACG" field of the method in its API reference.
 You can also use the [`ls-monitor`]({{< relref "ls-monitor" >}}) command with the `-i` option to identify the ACGs of the method.

 For more details, see [appinfo.json]({{< relref "appinfo-json" >}}).